ben0x539/eve-igb-explo/README.md

 During the scanning procedure, sites will be displayed under an ID consisting of three letters and three digits, such as `ABC-123`, usually well before the site is actually reachable or can even be classified.
-This ID will remain constant for the duration of the site's existence, so upon later searches in the same solar system, it may be useful to compare the known IDs of known-useless sites against the ones currently visible.
+This ID will remain constant for the duration of the site's existence (or until the next downtime, whichever is sooner), so upon later searches in the same solar system, it may be useful to compare the known IDs of known-useless sites against the ones currently visible.

 This tool will simply allow you to keep a log of identified sites and search through the log by ID.
 The sole advantage over a text file or spreadsheet is